grp-bork/nHUMAnN/README.md

 # nHUMAnN

 nHUMAnN is a nextflow workflow for running HUMAnN3 based on Metaphlan4 profiles via joint index generation.
-The workflow includes optional read preprocessing and host/human decontamination steps.
+The workflow includes optional read preprocessing and host/human decontamination steps provided by the [nevermore](https://github.com/cschu/nevermore) workflow library.

 Due to compatibility issues between current CHOCOPhlAn databases and recent versions of HUMAnN3, nHUMAnN makes use of a patched HUMAnN3 version obtainable as a [Docker container](registry.git.embl.de/schudoma/humann3-docker:latest).